krujos/strava-private-to-public/README.md

 navigate to http://localhost:5000
 ```

-Could proabably be hosted, should there be enough interest raise an issue and I'll stick it on openshift of something.
+Could proabably be hosted, should there be enough interest raise an issue and I'll stick it on CloudFoundry.